List of Gotham (franchise) characters: Alfred Pennyworth

-Alfred Pennyworth (portrayed by Sean Pertwee; season 1–5; Jack Bannon; Pennyworth), an ex-Special Air Service operative, is the butler and legal guardian of Bruce Wayne.
+Alfred Pennyworth (portrayed by Sean Pertwee; seasons 1–5; Jack Bannon; Pennyworth), an ex-Special Air Service operative, is the butler and legal guardian of Bruce Wayne.
 Though technically Bruce's legal guardian, Alfred is still more willing to go along with Bruce's whims of investigating leads to the murder of his parents.
 Alfred is teaching Bruce basic self-defense.

 At one point, he even let Bruce use his father's watch as improvised brass knuckles to beat up Thomas Elliot for insulting the late Waynes.
 He often helps Bruce and Jim with certain situations.
 Although he still looks after Bruce, Alfred allows him to go his own way sometimes.

-During the chaos caused by the Alice Tetch Virus outbreak, Bruce stabs Alfred and then uses the Lazarus Pit's waters to cauterise the wound as Alfred recuperates in the hospital.
+During the chaos caused by the Alice Tetch virus outbreak, Bruce stabs Alfred and then uses the Lazarus Pit's waters to cauterise the wound as Alfred recuperates in the hospital.

 Following the incident where Bruce ended up having to stab Ra's al Ghul with the embalming knife, Alfred works to get Bruce back to normal when he starts partying with his friends from school.

 When Gotham City is made a no man's land, Bruce persuades Alfred to be evacuated with a recuperating Selina.
 Alfred vows to come back when Selina fully recovers.

-10 years later, Alfred represents Bruce at the opening of the new Wayne Tower.
+Ten years later, Alfred represents Bruce at the opening of the new Wayne Tower.
 After being with Lucius when the police find Penguin and Riddler tied up, Alfred goes to the rooftop of the Gotham City Police Department and witnesses Gordon and Bullock's first sighting of Bruce as Batman.